symfony/symfony-docs/contributing/documentation/overview.rst

     $ cd symfony-docs/
     $ git remote add upstream https://github.com/symfony/symfony-docs.git

-If things went right, you'll see the following when listing the "remotes" of your project:
+If things went right, you will see the following when listing the "remotes" of your project:

 .. code-block:: terminal